Tom Smith (confectioner)

 Thomas Smith (18 October 1823 – 13 March 1869) was a British baker and confectioner who is traditionally described as the inventor of the Christmas cracker, in 1847.

 Early life

 Thomas Smith was born in Newington, then in Surrey, in 1823, the son of Priscilla (née Flight; 1787–1873) and Thomas Bruce Smith (1798–1860), a grocer.
 In 1830, the 7 year-old Tom Smith began work in a baker and ornamental confectioners shop in London.
 Over the years as an apprentice he learned his trade until he became a master in his craft, experimenting with new designs and ideas in his spare time.
-Smith opened his first shop in Goswell Road in Clerkenwell in London's East End in the 1840s where he baked wedding cakes and confectionery on the premises.
+Smith opened his first shop in Goswell Road in Clerkenwell in the 1840s where he baked wedding cakes and confectionery on the premises.
 When Smith went to Paris in 1846, he came across the French 'bonbon', a sugared almond wrapped in a twist of tissue paper.
 Taking the idea back to London Smith's take on the bonbon proved to be very popular, particularly at Christmas time.